AWildVictor/VoiceMaster/README.md

-# /tmp/channels
+# /VooiceMaster SRC Code
+Coded by JoKer

-/tmp/channels is a discord bot which allows you to automatically create temporary text and voice channels, when required
+VoiceMaster is a discord bot which allows you to automatically create temporary text and voice channels, when required

 ## Features
 - Temporary text channels for voice channels